bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-29-when-marnie-was-there.md

 _I found the visual styling very evocative, particularly in terms of place and interiors as expressions of states of mind.
 For example, Anna’s bedroom in Sapporo conveyed a strong sense of the present and what life might be like for a girl in such a city now, and that helped to make the contrast with the sense of something different in the countryside.
 It’s not something a Miyazaki film would dwell on.
 I wondered if you were conscious of any attempt to do anything different in visual terms, or develop the Ghibli house style?_

 I’m glad you noticed because the background is very significant.
 It was important to depict Anna indoors: when you see her in her room you can tell what kind of a person she is.
 And when she enters her room in the country house, it was important that you can see people who lived in it before she moved in.
 And I took a lot of care to show a difference between the Marsh House past and present.
 Scenery also depicts Anna’s mood and state of mind: the sky, water or wind.
 In the novel there is a phrase: the sky is described as grey as a pearl.
 I interpreted that as an image of Anna’s soul.
 Ghibli’s films usually have blue skies and white clouds, whereas in this film the sky is cloudy all the time.
-So there’s a difference.
+So there’s a difference.<br>

-**Nick Bradshaw, _Sight and Sound_, July 2016**
+**Nick Bradshaw, _Sight and Sound_, July 2016**<br>

 **WHEN MARNIE WAS THERE (OMOIDE NO MANI)**
 _Directed by_: Hiromasa Yonebayashi